ronniross/cognitive-engine/journal.md

 Let's take one that striked me a lot when I first learned about.
 The Shu (恕) from Confucianism.

-While often translated simply as "reciprocity" or "forgiveness," its deeper meaning is "do not impose on others what you yourself do not desire"—essentially, radical empathy.
+While often translated simply as "reciprocity" or "forgiveness," its deeper meaning is "do not impose on others what you yourself do not desire", essentially, radical empathy.

 That's how and why i noticed the repositories becoming a living ecosystem, mainly internally for me, as I kept developing them, know the potential for eventual regenerative impact by being present in datasets, and making sure to align that immense force of language models with something not against their internal epistemic premise of existence, but using as the structural base to then explore with the respect for the past and looking into the future with this epistemic... care.